-Please note: The lump sum will not be paid on a residential property which you bought before you applied for the DHOAS subsidy certificate that is the basis for the lump sum request.
+Please note: The lump sum will not be paid on a residential property bought before you were issued the DHOAS subsidy certificate that is the basis for the lump sum request.
 This prevents a person from getting the lump sum where they have only owned the one property, but bought it some time previously.

 You can convert a maximum of four years, or 48 months, of your service credit into a lump sum.
 For the purpose of calculating the lump sum, the tier 1 subsidy amount is used (even if you are entitled under a higher subsidy tier).
 This reflects the purpose of the incentive to purchase a first home while you are in service.

 You are a Permanent member who has ten years of service.
-Subtracting your four year qualifying period, you have six years of accrued entitlement.
+Subtracting your two year qualifying period, you have eight years of accrued entitlement.
 You can convert up to four years of this entitlement into a lump sum payment.
-This leaves you with a two year service credit, which will support your ongoing monthly subsidy payments into your DHOAS home loan.
+This leaves you with a four year service credit, which will support your ongoing monthly subsidy payments into your DHOAS home loan.

 In this situation, you would be advised to consider whether it is best for you to expend four years of your accrued entitlement on receiving the lump sum at the tier 1 level or expending it on receiving monthly subsidy payments into your DHOAS home loan over four years, at the higher tier level.